 In a large bowl, whisk together the flours and salt for a light, even base.

-Pour in the olive oil and 60 ml (4 tbsp) of the cold water, then work the ingredients together (I used a stand mixer) to make an easy spelt crust.
+Pour in the olive oil and 60 ml (4 tbsp) of the cold water, then work the ingredients together (I used a stand mixer).

 Shape the dough into a ball, wrap it in clingfilm, and rest in the fridge for 20–30 minutes.
 There is no butter, so it won’t firm up like a butter-heavy dough.
 Roll out the dough on a lightly floured surface until it fits your pan (mine was 28 cm) with a slight overhang.